ftcwaylandmi/Utilities/README.md

 4. For Pushing Repo C, Type: ./push.sh c

-5. For Pushing Repo Phones, Type: ./push.sh phones

-6. For Pushing Repo Utilities, Type: ./pushUtil.sh
+5. For Pushing Repo Utilities, Type: ./pushUtil.sh

 WARNING!
-(For pushing Utilities as a MENTOR so you don't push up wrong code and break it)
+(Don't push code up to Utilities unless you have a MENTOR/COACH permission; This is so you don't push up old or broken code and break it)

+# Issues
+- 14/9/21
+	1. pull.sh, push.sh are still being rewriten for 2021